IDLS: Inverse Depth Line based Visual-Inertial SLAM: Problem Model and Inverse Depth Line Geometry

-Knowing the residual error function, in graph optimization, we need to further calculate the corresponding Jacobian matrix $J$ for updating the line parameter $\lambda_e$ and $\lambda_s$.
-The derivation of the Jacobian matrix can be obtained by the chain rule, which is given in Appendix \ref{sec:appendix}.
+Knowing the residual error function, we need to further calculate the corresponding Jacobian matrix $J$ for updating the line parameter $\lambda_e$ and $\lambda_s$.
+The derivation of the Jacobian matrix is given in Appendix.